envygeeks/jekyll-docker/README.md

 because of the way that Docker currently works, there are extreme space probs in that if we install and cleanup inside of the Docker file our image size stays the same, please edit `copy/usr/bin/setup` instead.

+If you edit anything inside of `copy`, remember the following: Some of our images use git and make sure to `sync` when you are done because we have to keep a copy in context for Docker.

 ## Notes
   * We "shiv" Jekyll to provide defaults for 0.0.0.0 and /srv/jekyll so mount to /srv/jekyll.